-Table 6 shows an independent samples t-test, which was used to compare the difference between male and female student on the level of behavioural component of the attitude towards the dress code in the faculty of education.
+Table 6 shows an independent samples t-test, which was used to compare the difference between male and female students on the level of behavioral component of the attitude towards the dress code in the faculty of education.
 The result shows that male students (n = 59) had a mean rating of 43.49, while female students (n = 61) had a mean rating of 43.69; t (877) = 1.27, p > 0.05 level of significance.
-Hence, the null hypothesis is rejected, which means that there is no significant difference between male and female student on the level of behavioural component of the attitude towards the dress code in the faculty of education.
+Hence, the null hypothesis is rejected, which means that there is no significant difference between male and female students on the level of behavioral component of the attitude towards the dress code in the faculty of education.

 Discussions

-The first finding showed that students demonstrated a positive cognitive perception of the faculty dress code.
+The first finding showed that students demonstrated a positive cognitive perception of the faculty’s dress code.
 This indicates that students are not only aware of the existence of the policy but also recognize its relevance in promoting decent dressing and appreciate its contribution to enhancing the image of the university while preparing them for future professional engagements.
 Such awareness and recognition align with the view of Ede and Ogbu (2019), who stressed that adherence to institutional dress codes fosters discipline, instils a sense of responsibility, and equips students with the standards required in professional environments.

 The second finding revealed a positive affective attitude toward the dress code, as students expressed feelings of comfort, modesty, pride, and respect associated with compliance.
 This suggests that the policy resonates emotionally with the students, reinforcing its acceptance beyond cognitive recognition.
 This finding corroborates Okeke (2021), who reported that dress code policies can positively influence students’ self-perception and sense of identity.
 However, Okeke also emphasized that strict enforcement can sometimes diminish satisfaction, pointing to the complexity of emotional responses to institutional regulations.

-The third finding showed that students demonstrated a positive behavioural attitude toward the dress code.
+The third finding showed that students demonstrated a positive behavioral attitude toward the dress code.
 This implies that many students consciously comply by avoiding inappropriate clothing, following faculty rules, and maintaining decency in their dressing.
-This observation is in line with Yusuf (2020), who argued that compliance with dress codes in Nigerian universities is often driven by personal conviction and individual discipline rather than peer influence, highlighting the role of self-motivation in behavioural adherence.
+This observation is in line with Yusuf (2020), who argued that compliance with dress codes in Nigerian universities is often driven by personal conviction and individual discipline rather than peer influence, highlighting the role of self-motivation in behavioral adherence.

 The fourth finding revealed no significant difference between male and female students in the cognitive component of their attitude toward the dress code.
 This implies that gender does not substantially influence how students perceive the rationale and importance of the policy.
 This result supports Oliver et al. (2022), who found that while dress formality enhances perceptions of competence, it does not significantly differ across gender lines in shaping attitudes, indicating that cognitive perceptions of dress codes are nuanced and relatively universal.